 Rent vs Buy in Illinois (2026 Cost Analysis + Calculator)

-High property taxes
+High property taxes — the defining cost

-Illinois effective property tax rates of 2.1% to 2.3% add $525 to $700 per month to ownership costs on a $300,000 home.
+Illinois effective property tax rates of 2.1% to 2.3% add $525 to $700 per month to ownership costs on a $300,000 home — the primary reason break-even extends beyond 4 years in Chicago.

 Moderate break-even

 Chicago area break-even averages 4 to 6 years.
 Downstate markets with prices under $200,000 can reach break-even in 3 to 4 years.
+Two-flat buyers can break even in 2 to 3 years.

 Affordable relative to coasts

-Population outmigration risk
+Population outmigration headwind

 Is It Cheaper to Rent or Buy in Illinois?